-Compared to the Basic Map, this World Map straightaway gives you a more nuanced picture of the global diffusion of Jane Eyre translations through space and time.
+The General Map gives you a good general impression of the distribution of Jane Eyre translations through space and time.
 The ‘World Map’ below focuses on spatial distribution, and immediately gives you a more precise picture of that dimension of the phenomenon.
 You can easily spot outliers such as Izhevsk and Reykjavik.
-You can see the vast numbers of translations concentrated in and around Europe; and the smaller but still very substantial number published in and around Japan, South Korea and China.
+You can see the vast numbers of acts of translation concentrated in and around Europe; and the smaller but still very substantial number published in and around China, South Korea and Japan.

-Ideally, we would create another map in which each translation appears in the world as it was when it was published, with the boundaries of states shifting to match the historical moment.
+Ideally, we would like to create another map in which each translation appears in the world as it was when it was published, with the boundaries of states shifting to match the historical moment.
 However this is not possible for us to do technically (now, in our own moment); so, when you explore the map, please read it with historical awareness.

 As you explore the map you will find that the numbers in the circles are not pegged to any country or geo-political region: they are simply an indicator of the number of translations in a given geometrical area.
 We like this aspect of the map because it gives us a fresh, alternative way of seeing the translations – in space, rather than necessarily embedded in the story of a nation-state or a language.
 For instance, we can see that the Arabic Jane Eyre by Munir Baalbaki published in Casablanca in 2005 is a long way from the locations of the other Arabic translations.
 At the same time, the numbers of translations published within the area of each modern-day nation-state will appear when you hover your cursor on top of it.

-So we haven’t put a new point on the map for every re-print and re-edition in the same place (you can see that information, where we have been able to dig it out, in the pop-up window for each translation).
+So we haven’t put a new point on the map for every re-print and re-edition in the same place (you can see that information, where we have been able to dig it out, in the pop-up window for each act of translation).
 But when a translation has been re-published in a new location it figures on this map as a new act of translation, each one with a separate point.

 The Spanish translation by Juan G. de Luaces is an interesting case to explore in this regard.
 It was first published in Barcelona by Iberia publishers in 1943, and much reprinted.
 But it was then republished by different publishers in Buenos Aires in 1954, Madrid in 1967, and Bogota in 1985.
 Each time, Jane Eyre was brought to another place, and made available in a different way to new readers.